 Now let’s study the Scriptural basis for true assurance.

-2. Trust in the Scriptural basis for TRUE ASSURANCE.
-First consider the OBJECTIVE testimony for assurance of the believer’s salvation.
-This relates to the REALITY of our right standing with God–whether or not we personally feel saved or mentally grasp our security in Christ.
+First consider the objective testimony for assurance of the believer’s salvation.
+This relates to the reality of our right standing with God–whether or not we personally feel saved or mentally grasp our security in Christ.

 a.
 Salvation is given to you in this life, not just on Judgment Day: “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed [past tense] from death into life” (John 5:24).